Bronx Zoo: African Plains

-African Plains allows visitors to walk past lions, African wild dogs, Grévy's zebras, and spotted hyenas, and see herds of nyalas, Thomson's gazelles, and slender-horned gazelles, It also includes hybrid giraffes (Baringo × reticulated giraffe) sharing their home with common ostriches.
+African Plains allows visitors to walk past lions, African wild dogs, Grévy's zebras, and spotted hyenas, and see herds of nyalas, Thomson's gazelles, lesser kudus, and slender-horned gazelles, It also includes hybrid giraffes (Baringo × reticulated giraffe) sharing their home with common ostriches.
 The exhibit originally opened in 1941 and was the first in the country to allow visitors to view predators and their prey in a naturalistic setting as well as allowing large predators such as lions to be exhibited cage-free.
 This success was achieved through the creation of a series of deep moats, a set-up which can still be found at the zoo today.
 The wild dogs, however, can be viewed close-up from a glass-fronted viewing pavilion.
 The zoo has bred their lions on multiple occasions, including one male and two females born in January 2010 and three males and one female born in August 2013.
 The zoo, in partnership with the New York Daily News, held a contest to name the 2010 cubs, which made their public debut in April 2010.
 The winning names were Shani, Nala, and Adamma.
 The 2013 cubs were named Thulani, Ime, Bahata, and Amara and the three males can still be found on-exhibit at the zoo.

 The Carter Giraffe Building, a section of African Plains, features indoor/outdoor viewing of the zoo's giraffes and South African ostriches, and is also home to common dwarf mongooses, Von der Decken's hornbills, and northern white-faced owls.
 In June 2009, two aardvarks imported from Tanzania joined the exhibit.
 In September 2010, the pair gave birth to a male named Hoover, the first to ever be born at the zoo.

 Until 2009, the southwestern corner of African Plains was home to the endangered Arabian oryx and blesbok.
 Due to budget cuts and the unpopularity of the species with visitors, they were phased-out of the collection.
 This section of the exhibit is replaced by the Nature Trek.
 In 2017 they received two baby cheetahs from the San Diego Zoo.
 Cheetahs are now part of their animal encounter programs.
 They were replaced by the hyenas.